It’s well known that those who exercise often and like lifting heavy in the gym need to stock up on their protein.

 You’re a 33-year-old woman.
 You go to the gym about 5 times per week.
 You do a range of endurance and strength training.
 You currently weigh 63kg.
 You’re happy with your weight and muscle mass.
 Bonus if you grow some, but you’re not too bothered about it.

-Based on this information, your daily protein recommendation is between 75-113g of protein.
-Fairly big range.
+Based on this information, your daily protein recommendation is between 75-113g of protein — a reasonably large range.
 Your exercise is pretty frequent and intense.
 You’re looking to maintain your weight.
 With this in mind, you might aim for around 95g of protein per day.

-For breakfast you have some yogurt, a banana, and some granola.
+For breakfast, you have some yogurt, a banana, and some granola.
 Lunch is avocado and eggs on toast.
 Mid-afternoon you fancy a flapjack, so you have one.
-For dinner it’s roasted chicken and sweet potato with some vegetables on the side.
+For dinner, it’s roasted chicken and sweet potato with some vegetables on the side.
 Plus, some chocolate buttons for pudding.
-Again, good balanced choices across all macronutrients.
-Your protein choices were from high quality sources too.
+Again, well-balanced choices across all macronutrients.
+Your protein choices were from high-quality sources too.
 This comes in at about 1700 calories and around 91g of protein.
 A little under what you might be aiming for.
 So, after your workout, you have a protein shake.
 It adds 122 calories to your daily total and ups your protein by 24g.
 Done.

 We are all different.
-Meaning what works for somebody else and their body, might not work for you.
-The golden rules are to opt for natural sources first, keep a good balance, and listen to what your body tells you.
+Meaning what works for you and your body, might not work for somebody else.
+The golden rules are to opt for natural sources first, keep the right balance, and listen to what your body tells you.
 With all this protein knowledge in your pocket, you can start eating and training to your needs.
 Hussle can help with the latter.
 With a Hussle pass, you get access to loads of gyms in our network.
 Not just one, loads.
 So, you can work out whenever and whenever you are.
-Plus, they’re completely flexible.
+Plus, they’re entirely flexible.
 Meaning you can play and pause your pass whenever you like.
 No contracts or hidden costs.